DavidLeoni/divercli/docs/README.md

 $eval{wn31.init}

-This is the parameter meaning:
+In detail:

-* `--prj wn31` told DiverCLI in which folder to put the project
+* `--prj wn31` tells DiverCLI in which folder to put the project
-* `init` was the actual comand given to DiverCli
+* `init` is the actual comand given to DiverCli
-* `--db` specified to `init` command where to take the db.
-In this case Wordnet 3.1 is pre-packaged in the DiverCLI distribution so we picked it with the special url beginning with `classpath:`.
+* `--db` specifies to `init` command where to take the db.
+In this case Wordnet 3.1 is pre-packaged in the DiverCLI distribution so we picked it with the special URL beginning with `classpath:`.

-Notice that `--prj` must always go _before_ commands.
+Notice that `--prj` always goes _before_ commands.

-Let's see which files where generated:
+These files where generated:

 ```
 $eval{wn31.cd}